 |Related parties||25% <||direct or indirect control or common managing director|

 |Safe harbours||For interest rates in line with Governmental Rulebook, for thin cap 1 : 4 ratio|

 Level of attention paid by Tax Authority:

-The general tax rate is 22%; a reduced rate of 9.5% applies to some goods, e.g. food, books, water supply, carriage of passengers and their personal luggage, etc. VAT-exempt services are services of public interest, as well as banking services, insurance, investment-related services, gambling, certain services provided by medical doctors and dentists, etc. Domestic sale reports (EC Sales lists) are obligatory in Slovenia and should be submitted by the 20th day of the month following the taxable period.
+The general tax rate is 22%; a reduced rate of 9.5% applies to some goods, e.g. food, books, water supply, carriage of passengers and their personal luggage, etc. VAT-exempt services are services of public interest, as well as banking services, insurance, investment-related services, gambling, certain services provided by medical doctors and dentists, etc. EC Sales lists (IC report) are obligatory in Slovenia and should be submitted by the 20th day of the month following the taxable period.
 For cross-border sales to consumer threshold of EUR 10,000 is applied in Slovenia.
 Electronically supplied services to consumers worth less than EUR 10,000 are subject to Slovenian VAT rules.
 From 2019 Slovenia incorporated the requirements of the EU Vouchers Directive (Directive 2016/1065) into domestic law.